French actress Brigitte Bardot dies aged 91

 The Paris-born star came from a well-heeled background and her path to success was undoubtedly smoothed by her looks.

-One of her most notable collaborations was with one of the most acclaimed figures in French New Wave cinema – French-Swiss filmmaker Jean-Luc Godard – who directed her in the films Contempt (1963) and Masculin Feminin (1966).
+One of her most notable collaborations was with an acclaimed figure of French New Wave cinema – French-Swiss filmmaker Jean-Luc Godard – who directed her in the films Contempt (1963) and Masculin Feminin (1966).

 Decades later she auctioned off personal belongings and jewellery to raise money for her animal rights foundation, which she said cost her both her luxury and safety.